HDI-Project/FeatureHub/docs/src/deployment.md

     `-username` appended.
 - `FF_DATA_DIR`: path to data directory on *host machine* (deployment machine)
 - `FF_PROJECT_NAME`: name for docker-compose app
-- `FF_IDLE_SERVER_TIMEOUT`: timeout interval for idle servers.
+- `FF_IDLE_SERVER_TIMEOUT`: timeout interval for idle servers (i.e., user containers).
 If a server is idle for this amount of time, then it will be automatically stopped.
 Due to some JupyterHub defaults, this value should be set to at least 5m 30s (`330`).
+- `FF_CONTAINER_MEMLIMIT`: memory limit for user containers.
+The value can either be an integer (bytes) or a string with a 'K', 'M', 'G' or 'T' prefix.
 - `MYSQL_CONTAINER_NAME`: name for docker DB container
 - `MYSQL_ROOT_USERNAME`: username for DB root user
 - `MYSQL_DATABASE`: competition database name in DB